Detention Officer

 CUSTODY TRAINING COURSE:

-Candidates who are successful through the recruitment process will be required to undertake a mandatory 6-week custody course (5 January 2026 to 13 February 2026) which is to commence Monday 05 January 2026 and will be based at Middlemoor Police Headquarters, Exeter, EX2 7HQ.
+Candidates who are successful through the recruitment process will be required to undertake a mandatory 6-week custody course, which will commence on Monday 15 June 2026 until Friday 24 July 2026 and will be based at Middlemoor Police Headquarters, Exeter, EX2 7HQ regardless of your base station.

-If you are unable to attend any dates within this 6-week training course (5 January 2026 to 13 February 2026) please contact the Alliance Resourcing team who will confirm what options would be available to you.
+If you are unable to attend any dates within this 6-week training course, please contact the Alliance Resourcing team who will confirm what options would be available to you.

 Please note: If you are wishing to work on a part-time or ad hoc basis you will be required to attend the training course on a full time basis.